waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ### Test Data To Use

-i will run the game multiple times to make sure it works every time
+I will run the game multiple times to make sure it works every time

 ### Expected Test Result